 - In Person : Complete a Repeat Prescription request form and leave in to reception.

 - By Post : Post in a completed Repeat Prescription request form.

 - By Email : Complete a Repeat Prescription request form and email it to firstname.lastname@example.org

-Prescriptions must be collected from the surgery and cannot be posted, faxed or left in the pharmacy.
+Prescriptions can be collected from the surgery or emailed to your pharmacy of choice and cannot be posted, faxed or left in the pharmacy.